pawarvijay/react-chopper/README.md

 ## Aim

-Not to develop develop insecurity by making it higherorder component and wrapping whole react component
+Not to develop insecurity by making it higherorder component and wrapping whole react component

 Make every develop know whats under the hood its Javascript Proxies